-It is highly recommended to include website search engine optimization in your restaurant marketing mix as it supports other online and offline channels.
+It is highly recommended to include search engine optimization in your restaurant marketing mix as it supports other online and offline channels.

 If you are looking for ideas on how to improve your restaurant website, read article on “5 Must-Have Features For Every Restaurant Website“

 Register your restaurant website in local directories and update local listings so that people can actually find you when they are looking for you.

 Claim your business page in local directories so that you can maintain accurate information about your business including menu, cuisine, location, website address, phone number.

 Doing local search optimization for your restaurant is very important in the restaurant marketing mix to ensure that your business stands out locally.

 6. Email Marketing